 8. The control of gene expression

-There will be no internal assessment that leads to marks that contribute towards the AS or A-level grades.
-Instead, practical work will be assessed in the written papers at the end of each course.
-A separate ‘endorsement’ of practical work will be assessed by teachers which is not graded.
+There is no internal assessment that leads to marks that contribute towards the AS or A-level grades.
+Instead, practical work is assessed in the written papers at the end of AS / A-level.
+A separate ‘endorsement’ of practical work is assessed by teachers which is not graded.
 A pass will be recorded on a candidate’s exam certificate.

 |AS Biology exams (after 1 year of study):|